trinsic-id/v2-sdk/docs/index.md

 **Passes**
 Passes are generated from credentials or issued directly.
 They are specific to a scenario and only include the information necessary to fulfill a verifier's request.

-**Wallets**
+#### Wallets
-A credential storage system encrypted and controlled by keys located on one or more devices.
+A storage system encrypted and controlled by keys located on one or more devices.
+Storage is provided as a hosted service for convenience But keys are stored on the edge.
+Trinsic has no ability to view inside wallets.

+#### Communication
+- Existing mediums of interopable information exchange are insecure and slow.
+In person it's paper. online it's the web form or sometimes email.
+It's all self-attested information.
+We've developed a secure messaging protocol that works in any context.
+- Trinsic Core enables messages to be sent back and forth with high degree of trust that the contents haven't been tampered or sniffed.
+- It's the power of PGP and (more recently) signal with much greater interoperability and cross platform transport mechanisms.
+Let's you send a message to someone online, and have them generate a proof of that message and have it be verified offline
+- Selective disclosure, revocation, signing, encryption, verification all come out of the box and are easy to use, and are interoperable.
 ### Trinsic Ecosystem
 _**Coming soon.**_